-NBC26's award winning Chief Meteorologist Cameron Moreland has been bringing Northeast Wisconsin the latest forecast and best storm coverage for more than two decades.
+NBC26's Emmy award-winning Chief Meteorologist Cameron Moreland has been bringing Northeast Wisconsin the latest forecast and best storm coverage for more than two decades.

 Cameron is a self-proclaimed "weather fanatic" who can be found tracking storms in the NBC26 Forecast Center even on his days off!

 Cameron was born in Idaho and earned a B.S. in Meteorology from Lyndon State College in Vermont.
 He has the American Meteorological Society Seal.